KingScroll/LinkTags/README.md

 and you're done!

----

-The LinkTag tool is entirely free to use and Open Source.
-If you want to modify it for your needs, you're encouraged to!
-I've left extensive comments on my code, so everything should be clear.
-However, I highly encourage everyone who feels like it could be sharpened up a bit to contribute features or increase performance :)

 ## Installation

 To include LinkTag in your project, all you have to do is download LinkTag.js, or copy its contents into your own file, and include that file in the <head> of your HTML like so: